Kometa-Team/Kometa/docs/config/configuration.md

     overlay_path:
       - remove_overlays: false                  # Set this to true to remove all overlays
       - file: config/Overlays.yml               # This is a local file on the system
-      - pmm: imdb_top_250          # This is a file within the https://github.com/meisnate12/Plex-Meta-Manager-Configs Repository
+      - pmm: ribbon          # This is a file within the https://github.com/meisnate12/Plex-Meta-Manager-Configs Repository TV Shows:
-  TV Shows:
     metadata_path:
       - file: config/TVShows.yml